aregtech/areg-sdk/README.md

 ```
 > 💡 By default, the `router.init` and `log.init` files are located in the `config` subfolder of binaries.<br />
 > 💡 To enable all logs of all applications, use `scope.*  = DEBUG | SCOPE ;` .<br />
-> 💡 Currently logging is possible only in file.
+> 💡 Currently logging is possible only in the file.

-#### Development

-The development guidance and step-by-step example to create a simple service-enabled application are described in [DEVELOP](./docs/DEVELOP.md).
-See [_Hello Service!_](./docs/DEVELOP.md#hello-service) as an example to create service.
-More details are in the [Wiki page](https://github.com/aregtech/areg-sdk/wiki) of _AREG SDK_.

 <div align="right">[ <a href="#table-of-contents">↑ to top ↑</a> ]</div>